Bone Witch (2017, Sourcebooks Fire, Young Adult Fantasy) by Rin Chupeco

 Thank you to Net Galley and Sourcebooks Fire for a reading copy of this book in exchange for my honest review.

-Guest review contributed by Three Show Saturday.
+This guest review was contributed by Three Show Saturday.
 A circus inspired blog, TSS writes its book reviews in memo form, either funny or serious depending on the book being reviewed.